Episcopal Diocese of Springfield

 The Episcopal Diocese of Springfield is a diocese of the Episcopal Church in the United States of America.
 It is located in the state of Illinois and includes the area east of the Illinois River and south of the Counties of Woodford, Livingston, Ford, and Iroquois.
 The diocese was founded when the former Episcopal Diocese of Illinois split into three separate Dioceses (Springfield, Quincy, and Chicago) in 1877.

+In 2024, the diocese reported average Sunday attendance (ASA) of 1,152 persons, down from 1,545 reported in 2015.
+The most recent membership statistics (2023) showed 3,098 persons in 33 churches, a decline from 4,138 in 2015.
+No membership statistics were reported in 2024 national parochial reports.
+The 33 congregations of the diocese reported $3,568,420 of plate and pledge income in 2024.

 On December 11, 2021, the Diocese elected the Very Rev. Brian K. Burgess of Woodbury, New Jersey to serve as the 12th Bishop of Springfield.